Saturday, May 6, 2023

 Irmos.
 I will pour out my supplication to the Lord and to him will I declare my afflictions, for my soul has been filled with troubles and my life has approached Hades, so like Jonah I pray: Raise me up from death, O God.

 O Mother of God, you are the delight of angels and the true joy of men.
-Heal my soul, which is afflicted by terrible sickness and pain, and grant her joy as the beginning of eternal joy.
+Heal my soul, which is afflicted by terrible sickness and pain, and grant me joy as the beginning of eternal joy.

 Ode 7